What Is Permissible in The Christian Marriage Bed?

 However, even the most exquisite meal, if served 10,000 times over – same way, same time, same place, same everything – will grow stale.

 What is permissible in the Christian marriage bed?
-3 thoughts
+3 thoughts for healthy couples.

 1. Does it honor God?